 Jennifer Zhou – Self-Taught Web Designer: Jennifer has been an overachiever in everything she participates in.
 Her dedication and perseverance has given her numerous leadership opportunities, leading her to become the Vice President of Science Olympiad, President of The Hugs Project, and Youth Ambassador for Animal Assisted Happiness.
 Her love for the sustainability movement started with a competition called Green Generation.
 After participating in this competition, she realized how unsustainable our life is, which motivated her to become an active participant in the green movement and to join One Community.
 As a member of the One Community Team, Jennifer is creating a completely new One Community website design that will better organize all our open source content, make it easier to find what people want, and look more professional.

 Jessica Zynda – A.S.
 Computer Aided Drafting/Design: Jessica first learned engineering design in high school and expanded her skills in college using programs such as Pro-E, SolidWorks, and Inventor.
 Raised working at her family’s tavern, she built a strong work ethic and was able to support her enjoyment for seeing people smile, working in customer service for over 10 years.
 Throughout this time she continued using AutoCAD and other drafting/design programs professionally and for hobbies.
 Always believing in a philosophy of waste not want not, Jessica has held the constant hope for a world where people have all their necessities met through efficient designs and resource usage and allocation.
 Jessica admires design and innovation and intends to further her education by engaging Industrial Engineering next.
 Hobbies include walking/spending time with her husband, abstract expressionism painting with watercolor, meditation, reading and learning, and using her AutoCAD skills to make 3-D maps for board games.
-As a One Community volunteer, Jessica is helping transfer sketches for the Earthbag Village (Pod 1) from hand drawings into AutoCAD.
+As a One Community volunteer, Jessica helped transfer sketches for the Earthbag Village (Pod 1) from hand drawings into AutoCAD.